tcard/navpatch/README.md

 This command displays a patch, like the ones that `git diff` produces, in a typical filesystem navigator.
 The interface is served through a web browser.

+This was done in the 10 % of self-projects time [Tyba](https://github.com/tyba) allocates for its engineers.

 # navpatch.serve

 Serve `navpatch` visualizations for any Git repositories on demand.